BANANAS. HISTORY, POLITICS, AND VISUAL CULTURE

 - Artwork: Jonathas de Andrade, 40 nego bom é um real, 2013

-- Artwork: Milko Delgado, Problemas conceptuales sobre el extractivismo bananero en Barú, 2021
+- Artwork: Milko Delgado, Problemas conceptuales sobre el extractivismo bananero en Barú, 2021, and Glorianna Ximendaz, Peel it Good

 - Primary source: Fairtrade International website